sd18fall/PredictiveCountryAnalytics/ProjectProposal.md

 # Project Proposal

-The Big Idea: What is the main idea of your project?
-What topics will you explore and what will you generate?
-What is your minimum viable product?
-What is a stretch goal?
+Sampei and Sara

+The Big Idea:

 Using a Kaggle dataset of the "happiness" scores for each country, along with several other associated metrics, we will create a program that can predict the coefficient of disparity (GINI Coefficient) between rich and poor based on the entry of other metrics for a given country.
 We will explore the topic of machine learning at a base level by training a dataset.
 The minimum viable product will be software that can be trained by the Kaggle dataset below to then generate a GINI score for a country based on other metrics being inputted.
 The database we are using will need to have the GINI scores added.

 https://www.kaggle.com/unsdsn/world-happiness?fbclid=IwAR1nSgb8gUrdfPN-TBXBevZHqh3A2hoQ8uCrlSHFD4CKMdW-6uGc7Nv6wBQ

-Learning Goals: What are your individual learning goals for this project?
+Learning Goals:

 Sampei:
 Basics of Machine Learning